PGEtinker/pgetinker/README.md

 machines.
 I don't even know where to begin to give guidance on the subject of contribution so if you got questions, send them my way!

 ## Known issues with the repo

-* The services can not be started on arbitrary ports, you get port 80 and that's it.
-However the reverse proxy service does forward the protocols properly so if it's behind a TLS terminator reverse proxy you can host it publicly on a HTTPS address.
+* APP_URL must not contain a port.
+I spent alot of time trying to get all of the services to work when APP_URL contains a port and I have yet to figure out a sane way to handle that.
+For now, APP_URL must have a proper address, with no port.
+Eg: http://localhost.
+However, it does happily work behind a reverse proxy if APP_URL is, for eg: https://test.pgetinker.com.
+This obviously requires a TLS terminating reverse proxy configuration which is beyond the scope of this manual.